tobydriscoll/udmath305/src/_build/html/_sources/laplace/basic_solutions.md

 24(s+1) = (As+B)(s^2-4) + C[(s+1)^2+4](s+2) + C[(s+1)^2+4](s-2).
 $$

 Before proceeding, we look for a shortcut.
-The terms with poles at $\pm 2$ come from the eigenvalues of the ODE and will contribute exponentials that are part of the homogeneous solution.
+The terms with poles at $\pm 2$ come from the roots of the ODE and will contribute exponentials that are part of the homogeneous solution.
 So we don't need to find the constants $C$ and $D$, though this changes the particular solution we will find.

 We insert each of the poles at $-1\pm 2i$ to get equations for $A$ and $B$ only: